s-oshitade/web-dev-notes/myWebDevNotes.md

 2. Internal: In the `<head>` element:

 `<style>
- boddy {
+ body {
    background-color: #EAF6F6;
  }
 </style>`

 Note that there are some default CSS styles applied by your browser.
 You can use Google to look this up.
-WS3 has a good section on this.
+WS3 has a good section on this.On the chrome devtool -> Inspect -> Styles, you will find this as "user agent stylesheet".

 > One of the most important concepts in learning CSS is realizing that pretty much everything that exists on the web page are essentially just boxes.
 Use the pesticide chrome extension to see those boxes on your browser.